maxhoesel-ansible/ansible-collection-pterodactyl/README.md

 `ansible-galaxy collection install maxhoesel.pterodactyl`

 You can also install the most recent version of this collection by referencing this repository.
-Note that the devel branch is not considered stable or fit for production:

 `ansible-galaxy collection install git+https://github.com/maxhoesel/ansible-collection-pterodactyl`